Maxar-Corp/nu-sirve/docs/DEBUG.md

 ## Debugging the Exe

-In order to debug the exe file, you must first run the debuggable executable.
-While it is running, open WinDbg (x64) and use the "File->Attach to a Process" command to attach to `SirveApp.exe`.
+One way to debug the executable is to first run the debuggable executable and, while it is running, open WinDbg (x64) and use the "File->Attach to a Process" command to attach to `SirveApp.exe`.
 When it is attached, it will freeze execution of SirveApp and wait for instructions.

 In the WinDbg command window, the following list of commands will set a breakpoint and evaluate the state of the program at said breakpoint.
 Note that all of this can also be done visually within the options on WinDbg's top bar.

 1. Type `bu SirveApp!SirveApp::ui_load_osm_file` for example to set a breakpoint at your choice of ClassName::method_name.
 2. Type `bl` to list the breakpoints you’ve set so you can see what’s happening.
 3. Type `g` to execute the program until it hits a breakpoint
-4. When WinDbg has stopped program execution at a breakpoint, a variety of commands like `dv` to display all the local variables, `?` to execute any C++ command you wish, etc. can be used to debug the application state.
+4. When WinDbg has stopped program execution at a breakpoint, a variety of commands like `dv` or `x` to display local variables, `?` to execute any C++ command you wish, etc. can be used to debug the application state.

 A full WinDbg reference with all commands [can be found here](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/commands).